pran-7-5/eco_style/README.md

 Smoke(enhance decision making process, decreases the anger) = Ganja/bhang (can cure all diseases, it has no side effects or overdose) (brain has canabidol receptors by default), Opium (can cure all diseases but it has overdose so caution is required)

 Well a disease is an idea, I had panic attack 4 times well nothing serious.
 But I made the same mistake 4 times over excitement...
 The thing is there is a sequence...
 U can smoke pot first and then drink alcohol and then smoke again if u want....

 But if you drink first and then smoke pot...
 Then you will get a panic attack, well nothing serious just sleep for 1 hr on the spot...
 Every thing will get normal...
 Max you will get unconscious

 The reason is thc is stronger than alcohol...
 That means if you smoke first then alcohol will not have effect...

-It is like you eat the less sweet first and then the more sweet item, but in this case you should have more sweet(weed) first
+It is like you eat the less sweet first and then the more sweet item, but in this case you should have more sweet(weed) first.

 hemp ciggarette can replace the nicotine(hemp has very low THC than mariju)

 **Never use ciggarette(carcinogenic), cocaine (these are synthetic, inorganic, lab made, lots of chemical
 ```

-First shopping
+scrubs
 --------------------------------------------------------------------------------------------
 ```
 Cleaning gloves kitchen+bathroom(ok just this one use plastic)